charles-e/bh-safecoin-prog-lib/examples/rust/README.md

 # Program examples written in Rust

-The examples in this directory demonstrate various Solcoin program mechanisms.
+The examples in this directory demonstrate various Solana program mechanisms.
 They are for code reference only and are not end-to-end examples that interact with a live cluster.